TamimEhsan/interview-questions-bangladesh/docs/bevycommerce.md

 # Bevy Commerce

 ## Introduction
-Bevy Commerce is a software development studio specializing in cutting-edge eCommerce solutions.
-We build tailored, innovative products that drive sales and elevate the customer experience for industry giants such as Canadian Tire, Alo Yoga, Authentic Brands Group, and Shopify corporate.
+[Bevy Commerce](https://bevycommerce.com/landing) is a software development studio specializing in cutting-edge eCommerce solutions.
+They build tailored, innovative products that drive sales and elevate the customer experience for industry giants such as Canadian Tire, Alo Yoga, Authentic Brands Group, and Shopify corporate.

 ## Interview Stages
 The interview process was based on two stages